timeplus-io/docs/docs/proton-create-udf.md

 * Line 1: the function is to be created with name `test_add_five_5`, taking a single `float32` parameter.
 * Line 2: the function is to return a `float32`
 * Line 4: the same function name is defined in the code block.
 To improve performance, multiple UDF calls will be batched.
-The `value` is actually an array of `float`
+The `values` is an array of `float`
 * Line 5 and 6: iterating the input array and add 5 to each value
-* Line 8: return an array of new values as return type
+* Line 8: return an array of new values
 * Line 10: close the code block.

 ## CREATE AGGREGATE FUNCTION